vonnagy/service-container/docs/Metrics.md

 Metrics names should use *dot* notation to differentiate the metrics.
 An example of a metric for the time to process a request for the endpoint `/metrics` might look like the following: **http.metrics.get**

 ## Gathering Metrics
 Gathering metrics within the system is simple.
-You simple create an intance of a metric an provide an _implicit_ `ActorSystem`.
+You simple create an intance of a metric and provide an _implicit_ `ActorSystem`.

 ```scala
 val myCounter = Counter("db.product.get")